 Fourth Amendment Violations

-Observing something in plain view from a lawful vantage point would give law enforcement a reason to enter somebody’s vehicle without their permission.
-It is common that a police officer after a traffic stop would ask somebody for their permission to enter or search their vehicle.
-If the individual gives law enforcement permission to do that, then they do not need a warrant or any of those other warrant exceptions.
-This void can bar a lawyer from presenting any constitutional issues in Ft.
-Lauderdale drug cases that may help the potential client.
+Observing something in plain view from a lawful vantage point would give Law Enforcement a reason to enter somebody’s vehicle without their permission.
+It is common that a Police Officer after a traffic stop would ask somebody for their permission to enter or search their vehicle.
+If the individual gives Law Enforcement permission to do that, then they do not need a warrant or any of those other warrant exceptions.
+This void can bar a Lawyer from presenting any constitutional issues in drug cases that may help the potential Ft.
+Lauderdale client.

-Refusing a Search
+Refusing a Search for Drugs